PurdueCAM2Project/HELPSweb/source/join.rst

-How would you store a very large matrix whose most elements are zero?
+How do you store a very large matrix whose most elements are zero?
-What matrix operations would be easy in this data structure?
-What operations would be more difficult?
+What matrix operations are easy in this data structure?
+What operations are difficult?
 Why?